Windows Hello for Business Overview

 - Keys can be generated in hardware (TPM 1.2 or 2.0 for enterprises, and TPM 2.0 for consumers) or software, based on the policy.

-- Authentication is the two-factor authentication with the combination of a key or certificate tied to a device and something that the person knows (a PIN) or something that the person is (Windows Hello).
-The Windows Hello gesture does not roam between devices and is not shared with the server; it is stored locally on a device.
+- Authentication is the two-factor authentication with the combination of a key or certificate tied to a device and something that the person knows (a PIN) or something that the person is (biometrics).
+The Windows Hello gesture does not roam between devices and is not shared with the server.
+Biometrics templates are stored locally on a device.
 The PIN is never stored or shared.

-- Private key never leaves a device when using TPM.
+- The private key never leaves a device when using TPM.
 The authenticating server has a public key that is mapped to the user account during the registration process.

 - PIN entry and biometric gesture both trigger Windows 10 to use the private key to cryptographically sign data that is sent to the identity provider.
 The identity provider verifies the user's identity and authenticates the user.